-Books 1 and Book 2 of the Lazy Designer are now available!
+Books 1, Book 2 and Book 3 of the Lazy Designer are now available!

 For over ten years, Brent Knowles worked as a designer with the RPG game developer, BioWare.
 Along the way he wrote dialog, scripted levels, wrote design docs and ended up being a Lead Designer on Neverwinter Nights and Dragon Age.
 He also learned a few things.